Architecture

 Synced from github.com/CoWork-OS/CoWork-OS/docs

-Computer use lets the agent drive native macOS applications through real mouse, keyboard, and screen capture—when integrations, browser automation, and shell are not the right tool for the job.
+Computer use lets the agent drive native desktop applications on macOS and Windows through real mouse, keyboard, and screen capture—when integrations, browser automation, and shell are not the right tool for the job.

 This page is the authoritative product guide for the feature.
 For a short summary, see Features → Computer use.